Cookiezisg/ChromeExeTool/README.md

 Either method will:

+1. Preserve and collapse all tab groups in your active window
-1. Close all other Chrome windows
+2. Close all other Chrome windows
-2. Clean up tabs in your active window
+3. Remove ungrouped tabs in your active window
-3. Initialize your pinned websites
+4. Reset pinned tabs according to your configuration
-4. Open a fresh new tab
+5. Open a fresh new tab

 ### Customize Your Workflow